Nursing (MSN) Overview

 - Describe the evolving role of the MSN prepared nurse in the practice setting.

 State Restrictions for Online Learning Chatham University requires state authorization to provide distance education in states other than their own.
 Please follow the link below to see if Chatham is authorized to deliver instruction in your state.
 Also, this program has a required practice experience component.
 Please check the information in the Practice Experience and Special requirements column to see if the state you plan on completing your practice experience hours is approved or has special restrictions.

 Pittsburgh, PA 15232

 Today’s ever changing health care environment has created a need for nurses to be leaders in evidence based practice.
-Chatham’s MSN programs prepare graduates to improve health outcomes by using advanced leadership, education, and informatics skills.
+Chatham’s MSN programs prepare graduates to improve health outcomes by using advanced leadership and education skills.